 This Bachelor of Science in Software Development and Information Management exposes students to many computer science concepts in a hands-on environment while focusing on practical skills critical to success in today's IT workplace.
 This major provides students with strong programming and application development skills while also emphasizing the design, development, and maintenance of the data and databases integral to modern systems.
 The degree has also been designed to give students a background in database programming, mobile application development, system design and development, mathematics, sciences, information security, networking, web development, operating systems, data science, communication, and liberal arts.

-- School of Industrial, Computing & Engineering Technologies
+- School of Engineering Technologies

 - Bachelor of Science Degree (B.S.)

 - More Information about Software Development & Information Management

 This major prepares students for careers in programming, software application development, database design and administration, data-driven Web application development, Web and mobile programming, programming analysis, and system analysis.

 Recommended High School Subjects

 Students entering the major directly from high school should have a strong background in English, mathematics (college algebra and trigonometry), and sciences.
 Familiarity with computer programming, hardware, and software will also ease the transition.

 A laptop/notebook computer is required for enrollment in all Information Technology majors, including Software Development & Information Management.
 Review required Laptop Specification see https://www.pct.edu/sites/default/files/2021-05/laptop_requirement.pdf#zoom=100.

 All incoming students must meet placement requirements in math.
 Students are expected to remediate any deficiencies as explained in the College Catalog (see https://www.pct.edu/catalog/admissions-policy).
 Students will not be allowed to enroll in required Information Technology (CIT) and Security (IAS) courses until all remediation of mathematics (through MTH008) is complete.